-One of the firm’s largest practice areas, our School Law department is staffed by attorneys with extensive expertise in all aspects of school district representation and public sector law.
+One of the firm’s largest practice areas, our Public Schools and Education department is staffed by attorneys with extensive expertise in all aspects of school district representation and public sector law.
 Our relationships with our district clients are long-term, reflecting their sustained satisfaction with our services.
 The firm currently serves as counsel to more than 70 New Jersey school districts, ranging in size from less than 400 to more than 12,000 students, including:

 - Special Services